laurolins/nanocube/API.md

 How many records in the geo-location table fall into a certain spatial bin?
 Or is of type `theft`?
-By efficiently pre-computing and storing counts or measures, nanocube can handle a reasonable amount of records and solve queries at interactive rates.
+By efficiently pre-computing and storing counts or measures, nanocube can handle a good amount of records in a few dimensions (e.g. one or two spatial dimensions, one temporal dimension, a few categorical dimensions) to solve queries at interactive rates.

 # Paths